-On the soil level, the decline in silt contents at the top of the slope, as well as their increases at the bottom of the slope, show that there is leaching of the silts from the slopes to the bottom of the slope.
-The higher grades of sand at the bottom of the slope reflect a silting phenomenon.
-The slope intervenes in the degradation of the land by its importance (declivity), its length and its form; the soil losses increase exponentially with the value of the slope [14].
-The increase in the degree of slope results in increased runoff [15].
+The decline in silt content in soils at the top of the slope, as well as their increases at the bottom of the slope, show that there is leaching of the silts from the top to the bottom of the slope.
+The higher grades of sand at the bottom of the slope reflect a silting phenomenon (Picture 4, appendix).
+The slope intervenes in the degradation of the land by its declivity, length and form.
+The soil erosion increase exponentially with the slope [14].
+The increase in the degree of slope lead to increasing of runoff [15].

-The low slope plots are in the flood plain of the Nakanbé, where the phenomenon of sandy alluvial deposits is more important (Picture 4, Appendix).
-However, the decline over time of the sand contents at the bottom of the slope shows that reforestation allowed the retreat of silting.
-Similarly, the increase in clay contents over time indicates that reforestation has increased the fine texture of soils.
+The low slope plots are in the flood plain of the Nakanbé, where the phenomenon of sandy alluvial deposits is more important (Picture 4, Annex).
+However, the sand content decline at the bottom of the slope showing that reforestation allowed the retreat of silting.
+Similarly, the increase in clay contents over time indicates that reforestation increase the fine texture of soil content.
 Clay minerals make the soils heavier and therefore improves the stability of the banks.

-The other aspect of this study is the participatory approach that brought together all stakeholders from the beginning to agree on the terms of the action so that it is mutually beneficial for all stakeholders.
+The other aspect of this study is the participatory approach that brought together all stakeholders from the beginning to agree on the terms of action so that it is mutually beneficial for all stakeholders.
 Thus, land owners benefit from the fruit plants offered by the project and firewood that will constitute Nauclea latifolia.
 The project and the Nakanbé water agency benefit from the protection of the bank by fixing species.
-This approach is a real innovation in that it makes a consensus for the protection of the banks.
+This approach is a real innovation that makes it a consensus for the protection of the banks.

-4. CONCLUSION
+5. CONCLUSION